A Quick Guide to Cobalt Connectors (with lots of pictures!)

 How do you determine the current rating for your connectors?
 We base the current rating of our connectors on the manufacturer's rating for the electrical contacts (pins and sockets) used in the connectors.

 Can Cobalt connectors be used for 400-volt systems?
-We have not tested Cobalt cables and connectors to 400 volts.
-Our 300 volt rating is based on the voltage rating of the wiring used in some of our connectors.
+We have not tested Cobalt cables and connectors to 400 volts, and we do not recommend using them at any voltage above the rated voltage of 100 VRMS / 150 VDC.
+This voltage rating is based on the creepage distance between pins/sockets in our connectors.
 Exercise extreme caution when using any voltage above 30 volts, especially near water, as these connectors have metal shells and semi-exposed contacts.

 Do the connectors have an open-face depth rating?
 No. All of our connectors are designed to be waterproof up to 600 meters in the open-face (unmated) condition, but due to manufacturing tolerances we do not guarantee an open-face depth rating.
 However, in the closed-face (mated) condition, all of our connectors are rated to 600 meters.